Identification of general insurance contracts for accounting purposes (RMG 112)

 Example 4: Contracts that are not general insurance contracts

-Examples of contracts that are not GICs include:
+Examples of contracts that are not general insurance contracts include:

 • contracts that pass all significant insurance risk back to the policyholder through non-cancellable and enforceable mechanisms (these are normally non-insurance financial instruments or service contracts)